BachNguyenT/Travelling-Salesman-Problem/README.md

 # Travelling Salesman Problem
-- A basic simple Travelling Salesman Problem formulated with objective function to minimize travel costs subjected to basic TSP constraints only
+- A classical Travelling Salesman Problem formulated with objective function to minimize travel costs subjected to basic TSP constraints only
 - Problem formulated using Python with randomized set of nodes from numpy.random.seed, with node 1 being depot
 - Solved using IBM Decision Optimization CPLEX Modeling for Python (DOcplex) library, utilizing Branch & Cut algorithm
 - Simple subtour elimination algorithm for Traveling Salesman Problem using itertools library